drearyhi/solid-dollop/scripts/notes.md

 Artificial Intelligence Cloud Server Response Container Orchestration Kubernetes Data Science Sharding DevOps NLP Event Sourcing I find that the harder I work, the more luck I seem to have.
 Do what you love and the money will follow.
 RabbitMQ Opportunities don't happen.
 You create them.
 NLP Event-driven Architecture JWT API Gateway UX Optimization Cloud Functions Parallel Processing Algorithm Scalability DNS Routing Containerization Framework Virtual Machines
+Database Indexing To be the best, you must be able to handle the worst.
+Blockchain Version Control Event-driven Architecture